Doug Ford's handling of the pandemic draws praise from friends and foes

 Such an approach, political observers say, differs not only from that demonstrated by like-minded politicians south of the border but from his own past conduct.

-"I'm a Liberal, but I'll give Doug Ford a lot of credit -- he's handling this really well," said Dan Molton, vice-president at Crestview Strategy and former senior staff member in the previous Liberal government.
-"He's being transparent, responsive, engaging.
-Ontarians are really seeing him in action."
+“I'm a Liberal, but I'll give Doug Ford a lot of credit - he's handling this really well,” said Dan Moulton, vice-president at Crestview Strategy and former senior staff member in the previous Liberal government.
+“He's being transparent, responsive, engaging.
+Ontarians are really seeing him in action.”

 Praise from the centre or left of the spectrum has been rare through Ford's unorthodox and colourful political career.